Order until 13:00 CET and we will ship today! One-day delivery across EU and UK

 Counter-Surveillance Protection: Had systematic sweeps been in place, several red flags could have been caught earlier:

-• A night-time RF sweep with a detector such as the WAM-X25 would likely have picked up the extra Wi-Fi signals and mobile transmissions running in parallel to legitimate systems.
+• A night-time RF sweep with a handheld wireless activity monitor(4) would likely have picked up the extra Wi-Fi signals and mobile transmissions running in parallel to legitimate systems.

 • Close inspection of high-risk endpoints — like conference phones — could have revealed tampering before sensitive meetings took place.